stemar/php-recursive-replace/README.md

 ## Goal

+We need a recursive replacement of values within the same array.

 Instead of repeating values throughout a JSON file or a PHP Array, use placeholders to fill in repeatable portions of values.